Chocolate marzipan recipe with step by step photos – soft, melt in the mouth marzipan with cashew, chocolate and coconut goodness.

 - ½ cup dessicated coconut

-- some sunflower oil to make the marzipan
+- some sunflower oil to shape the marzipan

-- grind the cashews with enough water (approx 1/4 to ⅓ cup water) to make a smooth paste.
+- Grind the cashews with enough water (approximate ¼ to ⅓ cup water) to make a smooth paste.

 1: add the cashews in a blender and make a fine paste with some water.